arunabhdas/fugue/README.md

 # fugue

-Fitness app created in react-native
+Fitness app written in react-native and Typescript

 ## Spec